Roll20/roll20-character-sheets/Warhammer 4e Character Sheet/README.md

 This Character Sheet has been updated to fix and enhance mostly in the original style.
 And uploaded to Roll20 for all to use.
 I'm a active WFRP player and I plan to further enhance this sheet at time goes on.

 This sheet attempts to simplify the WFRP 4e Core book rules into a workable mostly automated roll20 sheet, without the need to track too many variables manually.
 This is accompilshed by a combination of manual configuation for each character, as every character is different, and a highly integrated and standardized roll template.
-There is also some TEW companion rule integration but its minor.
+There is also some TEW companion rule integration.

 My optional Custom WFRP4e token marker set 2.0 is available @ https://github.com/Djjus/Vault/blob/master/Warhammer%204e%20Character%20Sheet/markers/WFRP4eset2.0.zip